 The system upgrades do not allow the process to be completed electronically.
 After the final consolidation is done, the borrower must contact the loan servicer and explain they are pursuing a double consolidation.
 The DOE then must manually override the system to get favorable repayment options.

 Based on our information, these overrides will stop on 7/1/2025, and that is why we believe borrowers should have their final consolidation and repayment method processed by mid-May to avoid any issues.
+Another factor in this process is the electronic consolidation, which can only be done once every six months.
+To get this done on time, a combination of paper and electronic consolidations are required.

 Parents of Recent Graduates or May 2025 Graduates Need to Consider